 By the end of the week, I’d booked a flight to Berlin and from there to Bali.

 I decided to go.
 The first night was epic—a breathwork session as a group.
 The most impactful part for me was during the check-in round at the start where I got increasingly frustrated because I just wanted to start things and then when it was my turn I shared that anger and actually let some of it flow.
-In some ways more of it flowed then than during the actual breathwork session, since it was real and about the situation, rather than me trying to get in touch with something from when I was 13.
+In some ways more of it flowed during the intro than during the actual breathwork session, since it was real and about the situation, rather than me trying to get in touch with something from when I was 13.

 But then some friends got covid (in retrospect a group breathwork session was rather risky) and I left the group for a tiny hotel room with AC because I didn’t want to get sick a couple days before my flight to Bali.
 So I didn’t see that much of Berlin but I went on a few adventures including one where I tried a mindful 20min walk back to my hotel, navigating without my phone and without talking, missed it and ended up walking for hours and finding the Reichstag and Brandenburg gate.